 Šilutė is now regarded to be the unofficial capital of Lithuania Minor since the pro-Lithuanian Klaipėda Revolt captured it but not Tilsit/Tilžė in 1923.
 While the 1918 declaration calling for the unification of Lithuania Minor and Lithuania Major was signed in Tilsit the later 1923 act of actual unification was signed in Šilutė.

-Žibai main square is of irregular layout and a national romantic red-brick builidng now housing a vocational school (1909) is probably its most impressive one.
+Žibai main square is of irregular layout and a national romantic red-brick building now housing a vocational school (1909) is arguably its most impressive one.

 Going further east you will reach the railroad, before World War 1 a trunk route from Karaliaučius/Koenigsberg to Klaipėda/Memel, both still part of Germany at the time.
-Modest 19th century station building still exists north of the main street but in 2011 the passenger services to Klaipėda were cancelled.
+Modest 19th-century station building still exists north of the main street but in 2011 the last passenger services to Klaipėda have been canceled.

 Lutheran communities were largely destroyed by the advancing Soviet armies, this genocide barely mentioned in the history books even today.
-The extensive Lutheran cemetary in a forest beyond the railroad serves as a powerful compensation for the never-built memorials.
-Overgrown and eerie, it has no sinlgle grave left undamaged and unransacked by the Soviets.
-Their metal fences are bent, most inscriptions hardly readible, crosses swaying and never visited as most relatives of the deceased have been murdered or exiled decades ago, leaving nobody to care for what was once a nicely landscaped area of a East Prussian provincial town.
-And yet unlike most other Lutheran cemetaries in Lithuania's cities and towns this one was not demolished (except for the graves of German soldiers), its hundreds of interesting gravestones and a funeral chapel still available for all to see.
+The extensive Lutheran cemetery in a forest beyond the railroad serves as a powerful compensation for the never-built memorials.
+Overgrown and eerie, it has no single grave left undamaged and unransacked by the Soviets.
+Their metal fences are bent, most inscriptions hardly legible, crosses swaying and never visited as most relatives of the deceased have been murdered or exiled decades ago, leaving nobody to care for what was once a nicely landscaped area of an East Prussian provincial town.
+And yet unlike most other Lutheran cemeteries in Lithuania's cities and towns this one was not demolished (except for the graves of German soldiers), its hundreds of interesting gravestones and a funeral chapel still available for all to see.

 While the main street is interesting and worth a stroll, the districts north and south of it are largely dating to the Soviet occupation.